Rhetorical school of Gaza: Impact

 Historian Nur Masalha argues that the Rhetorical School at Gaza helped turn Byzantine Palaestina into "one of the most important centres of learning and intellectual activity in Late Antiquity," even eclipsing other major cities in the Mediterranean region, namely Athens and Alexandria.
-He writes that the "soft power" represented by the school and the contemporary Library of Caesarera-Palaestina afforded Palestine a degree of local autonomy in the Byzantine era.
+He writes that the "soft power" represented by the school and the contemporary Library of Caesarea-Palaestina afforded Palestine a degree of local autonomy in the Byzantine era.